 Become a Clickfire writer by following these 5 Steps

 If you’re a funny, creative or interesting person with a unique perspective on some aspect of digital life, we want you to appear on Clickfire.
-We offer Google Authorship, social media profile and link credit (nofollow unless otherwise approved).
+We offer Google Authorship, social media profile and link credit (nofollow).
 In some cases we pay writers a fee for exceptional work.

 Do you have a particularly brilliant content idea?
 Here is exactly what you need to do to write and get your work published at Clickfire.

 1. Do This Before You Make Contact